 But during a European winter you have the unique chance to see a more „local“ Europe as less tourists are on their way.
 The prices are down and the hostels are cheaper than ever before – even many of the 5 Star Hostels!

-Combining this time of year with the 11 hacks for booking hostels like a pro, and you will save a fortune!
-This is YOUR chance.
+Combining this time of year with the 14 hacks for booking hostels like a pro, and cheap flights searchers (we use Skyscanner and Kiwi to find the best deals), you will save a fortune!
+Take YOUR chance.

 Sure, the weather is cold, it can be snowy, maybe even rainy.
 And still, there are many events happening during European winter you can enjoy.
-Christmas Markets, New years Eve (obviously…), carnival, music festivals – here are actually 10 more reasons to travel Europe during winter!
+Christmas Markets, New years Eve (obviously…), carnival, music festivals.

 We have created a list of 16 beautiful and cheap winter destinations we think you should check out plus you will find a list of activities and festivals during European Winter.

 First, let’s check that you packed your backpacker with everything you need with the smartest hostel packing list.

 Update July, 2017: Identifying Cheap Flights